 Price per person for departures (inc. GST)

 |Friday, April 30 - Sunday, May 2, 2021||$2,150|

 - Minimum guests: 8

 - Phone: (03) 6392 2211

 - or complete the below enquiry form

+There is one place available for one single guest.
 Single supplements are not available.

 Special Interest Walks - Terms and Conditions

 - All prices are quoted per person in $AUD including GST